Fivefold/SRCNN/Cython/README.md

    Keep in mind, that an implementation which relies on FPGA support will need the right bitstream of the corresponding HDL design flashed onto the FPGA board.
    Otherwise, the C code will not work as expected and never terminate by itself.
+   Both bitstreams are made available on this repository, they can be found in the subfolders of the `../HDL` directory.

+   Regarding the `fpga2` implementation, there are several limitations.
+   The HDL design contains a file called `config_pkg.vhdl` which sets some maximum settings:
+   - image_width = 300
+   - image_height = 300
+   - kernelsize = 9

+   These values could still be increased a bit until reaching the limit of memory (BRAM) available on the FPGA.
+   When doing so, the HDL design has to be sythesized again.
+   The READMEs in the `../HDL` directory will guide you through the HDL project setup and building process.

+   Currently, there exists also a bug in the `fpga2` implementation, that images above certain sizes will not deliver correct results.
+If this bug occurs, a system reboot will be necessary to even get correct results for smaller images again.
+The image `butterfly_99` should still work as expected.
+   Up to now, it has not been resolved from where this problem originates from, being it a software memory bug or a bug of the HDL implementation.

 5. In the location of the original image should be three additional images.
 Example with `butterfly.bmp`:
    1. `butterfly_GT.bmp`: original image (Ground truth)